TrevorHProgramming/TrevorHProgramming.github.io/README.md

 Added a "clear files" option on the menu bar.
 This will clear out all currently loaded files.

 Bugfixe(s):
 Corrected version number.
-The version number is also shown in the title bar.</br>
+The version number is also shown in the title bar.<br>
-Mipmaps now properly swizzle.</br>
+Mipmaps now properly swizzle.<br>
-The palette table now properly updates when converting an image from color to index.</br>
+The palette table now properly updates when converting an image from color to index.<br>
 Fixed a crash related to mipmap generation

 <HR>